Kotlin/kotlinx-datetime/README.md

 Notice that, instead of the general `DateTimeUnit` and `DateTimePeriod` types, we're using their subtypes `DateTimeUnit.DateBased` and `DatePeriod` respectively.
-This allows preventing the situations when time components are being added to a date at compile time.
+This allows preventing the situations when time components are being added to date at compile time.

 ### Date + time arithmetic